steadylearner/blog/posts/Docker/How to use Docker commands.md

 Use yours instead of ubuntu_node or steadylearner/ubuntu_node.

-If you modify the project, use the commands similar to this.
+If you modify the project, use the commands similar to this:

 ```console
 $docker commit ubuntu_node steadylearner/ubuntu_node